Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Conclusion.}

-The above results suggest that information consumption patterns of online far-right users differ from the information production by far-right publishers.
+The above results suggest that the information consumption patterns of online far-right users differ from the scope of article production by far-right publishers.
 We hypothesize that these users do not share random samples of the articles produced by far-right publishers.
-They rather cherrypick the articles most useful for their arguments.
+Rather, they rather cherry pick the articles most useful for their arguments.
 We note that users may not necessarily express agreement or a positive point of view of the article that they share.
-In fact, far-right Twitter users regularly share articles from reputable and left-leaning publishers.
-Many of these articles are about politics, so negative responses may be anticipated.
+In fact, far-right Twitter users regularly share articles from reputable and left-leaning publishers, potentially as evidence for a circumstance they wish to condemn.
+This suggests that far-right users are willing to draw on any news articles that evidence their viewpoints, regardless of the political leaning of the source (although they seem to prefer far-right over moderate produced articles, see \Cref{fig:venn}).
+This is quite different from what has been proposed by previous research, which is that users' engagement with a news article is heavily mediated by the source it is attributed to, and whether the user has an overall positive or negative view of the news media company itself~\citep{yun2018hostile}.